Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Experiments

-We first illustrate the impact of the high and low thresholds in Figure \ref{fig:dual-thresholds}.
-The model achieves its peak performance with $\tau^{\mathrm{low}} = 0.3$ and $\tau^{\mathrm{high}} = 0.8$.
-As the thresholds deviate from this central point, the overall performance tends to decrease.
-However, for low threshold values equaling 0.2, 0.25, and 0.3, the model's performance generally remains at a high level of more than 57.2\% mAP and 80.3\% mCorLoc.
-This indicates that our method is not overly sensitive to the choice of thresholds, thereby demonstrating its strong robustness.
+Next, the impact of the high and low thresholds is illustrated in Figure \ref{fig:dual-thresholds}.
+It is observed that our method achieves its peak performance when $\tau^{\mathrm{low}} = 0.3$ and $\tau^{\mathrm{high}} = 0.8$ on both the VOC and COCO datasets.
+This indicates that the high- and low-threshold hyperparameters used in our method generalize well across domains.
+As the thresholds deviate from this central point, the overall performance tends to decrease, further demonstrating the optimality of our hyperparameter choices.
+It is also worth noting that even when the optimal hyperparameters are not selected, as $\tau^{\mathrm{low}}$ varies within the range of 0.2--0.4 and $\tau^{\mathrm{high}}$ varies within the range of 0.7--0.9, the worst performance can still reach 55.1\% mAP and 78.5\% mCorLoc on VOC 2007, as well as 13.8\% mAP\textsubscript{[50:95]} and 27.8\% mAP\textsubscript{50} on COCO 2014.
+This sufficiently indicates that our method is not overly sensitive to the choice of thresholds, thereby demonstrating its strong robustness.

-Next, we present the impact of the scaling factor $r$ in Figure \ref{fig:scale-factor}.
+We then present the impact of the scaling factor $r$ in Figure \ref{fig:scale-factor}.
 The performance peaks at $r=1.2$, and any deviation from this value, whether an increase or decrease, results in a performance drop.
 At $r = 1.0$, the model achieves its lowest performance with 57.0\% mAP and 80.3\% mCorLoc.
 This result underscores the necessity of the box ``relaxation'' strategy within our proposed HGPS algorithm.
 However, when $r \geq 1.1$, the mAP consistently remains over 58.0\% and fluctuates by no more than 0.5 percentage points from the peak value.
 Our method is not highly sensitive to the scaling factor, showcasing its strong robustness.